kittykatattack/learningPixi/README.md

 ```
 renderer.resize(512, 512);
 ```
-If you want make the canvas fill the entire window, you can apply this CSS styling:
+If you want to make the canvas fill the entire window, you can apply this CSS styling:
 ```
 renderer.view.style.position = "absolute"